Call to book1-877-929-7245

 Itinerary

-We set out on a sightseeing tour of Vancouver today, making our way firstly to Gastown.
-Named after 'Gassy' Jack Deighton, a Yorkshire seaman who settled here in 1867, today Gastown is a popular downtown area full of cafés, contemporary fashion shops, galleries and more.
-Continuing to Chinatown, one of the largest of its kind in North America, we soak up the sights, sounds and smells of the Asian inspired streets and food stalls.
-Finally, we visit Stanley Park, 400 hectares of wild open space that's home to the city's famous and colourful totem poles which celebrate Canada's Native American heritage.
-Overnight Vancouver.
+We set out on a sightseeing tour of Vancouver today, first making our way to Gastown, Vancouver's original settlement.
+Named after 'Gassy' Jack Deighton, a Yorkshire seaman who arrived here in 1867, today Gastown is a popular downtown area of cafés, music bars, fashionable shops and galleries.
+From here we continue to Chinatown, Canada's largest Chinese district, which was established in the late 19th century - once inside, you may forget you are in North America.
+Here we soak up the sights, atmosphere and aromas of the colorful streets and intriguing food stalls.
+Finally, we visit Stanley Park, Vancouver's wonderful open parkland of 400 hectares where we see the city's fantastic, world-renowned totem poles which pay tribute to Canada's Native American heritage.

 Includes